Learn more about other poetry terms

 Coming to America To the land of opportunity With no visa, no green card guarantee No papers I say I went to school Elementary, Middle & High In time for when, College came around

-"Hidden Identity" by Valierose Bulosan I am from the East and now I'm at the West Searching for the best but now I'm like the rest
+"Hidden Identity" by Valierose Bulosan I am from the East and now I'm at the West Searching for the best, not wanting to be like the rest

 He wakes up in the morning, the sun is painting the horizon with its rays.
 He sits at the table, yawning, because it's getting harder to sleep these days.
 Breakfast is huevos rancheros,